L9Manuel9/cybersecurity-skills/skills-projects/Network Security/README.md

 # Network Mapping with Netdiscover

 ## Objective/Overview
-Quickly map live hosts on a local network and identify their MAC addresses, often used for initial reconnaissance in a LAN environment.
+Rapidly map active hosts on a local area network and get their MAC addresses, which are frequently used for preliminary LAN reconnaissance.

 ## Tools & Techniques
 - Netdiscover in active or passive mode